University of Alabama attracting more Illinois students

 CHICAGO (AP) — Alabama colleges are luring more Illinois high school seniors away from in-state universities partly through financial perks.

-The Chicago Tribune reports that more than 1,600 Illinois students enrolled at the University of Alabama last fall, up from about 150 students a decade ago.
+More than 1,600 Illinois students enrolled at the University of Alabama last fall, up from about 150 students a decade ago, The Chicago Tribune reports .
+About 6 percent of the university’s first-time undergraduates last year came from Illinois.

 Students cite financial incentives as one of the main reasons for flocking to Alabama.
 The university awarded more than 200 full-tuition scholarships to freshmen from Illinois last year.